Cross-Chirality Generalization by Axial Vectors for Hetero-Chiral Protein-Peptide Interaction Design: Conclusion and Discussion

 In this work, we propose AFI-EPT that injects axial vector features into polar vector features in EPT~\cite{jiao2024ept}.
 By implementing this module in latent diffusion framework, we build PepMirror that design mirror-image peptide binders for native protein targets.
 Through theoretical analysis and experiments, we show that the latent codes of L and D amino acids will have close but different representations, so that the model acquires the ability to distinguish different chirality while maintains the ability to generate reasonable structures given unseen D-targets as input.
 The evaluation results show that PepMirror have advanced performance compared with existing peptide binder design models.
 On top of this, we tested PepMirror in a real-world D-peptide binder design campaign, and successfully identified a D-binder against CD38 with a KD of 10 $\mu$M out of 12 designs.

 Although PepMirror has achieved best-in-class performance and, for the first time, demonstrate utility in wet-lab experiments, we recognize that opportunities remain for further exploration.
 First, our theoretical analysis of AFI focuses on the feature-mixing mechanism under simplifying assumptions, rather than providing an end-to-end theory of the trained network (including optimization and generalization).
 A more complete account of how axial information propagates through subsequent equivariant blocks remains an open direction.

-Besides, we evaluate three axial-feature constructions, but many others are possible.
-Systematically designing axial features that yield the best empirical performance is an interesting problem for future work.
+Besides, although the main experiments focus on three simple axial-vector constructions, AFI should be viewed more broadly as a lightweight design principle that is plug-and-play for many model architectures.
+As preliminary evidence, we evaluated a mixed cross–triple–commutator variant and a pseudo-scalar injection variant of PepMirror (Appendix~\ref{subsection:extension-afi}).
+These extensions show similar behavior with the AFI variants in our main context, suggesting that AFI is transferable across reasonable implementation choices and may serve as a general strategy for introducing chirality sensitivity.

-Nonetheless, our work shows the feasibility of designing wet-lab validated mirror-image peptide binders with generative AI for the first time, which not only provides a useful tool, but also inspires new insights in handling chirality in protein design.
+Overall, our work shows the feasibility of designing wet-lab validated mirror-image peptide binders with generative AI for the first time, which not only provides a useful tool, but also inspires new insights in handling chirality in protein design.